postageapp/postageapp-net/README.md

 Setting the `RecipientOverride` property allows you to safely redirect all outgoing email to your own address while in development mode.

-*Note - in these examples I am using the new object property initialization features of C# for berevity.
-The above can just as easily be written out in long-form, as in the example below.*

 ## Passing variables to templates

 The real power of PostageApp kicks in when you start using templates.
 Templates can be configured in your PostageApp project dashboard.